-I am a Princeton Economics Ph.D. candidate on the 2021/22 job market.
-I specialize in empirical industrial organization, especially e-commerce and multi-sided markets.
+I am an assistant professor in Wharton's Business Economics and Public Policy group.
+I specialize in empirical industrial organization, e-commerce and multi-sided markets.

 My research concentrates on the empirical analysis of e-commerce platforms using tools from structural industrial organization and causal inference techniques from applied microeconomics.
 During my Ph.D., I have developed in-depth knowledge and hands-on experience in economic modeling of multi-sided markets, demand estimation, machine learning, and causal inference.